-Ask the school for a clear explanation of discipline policy.
+Ask the school for a clear explanation of the discipline policy.

 All preschoolers are developing self-regulation and social skills.
 They need help to learn social rules and the words to express frustration.
 Good teachers should practice positive discipline.
 They should enforce discipline by patiently explaining and teaching, not by punishing.

-Under no circumstances should children be physically punished or given punitive time-out.
+Under no circumstances should children be physically punished or given a punitive time-out.